OpenDSA/OpenDSA/RST/en/Glossary.rst

       simply add the necessary program state to the stack.
       When a return would have been made from the recursive call, pop the previous program state off of the stack.

+   single-source shortest paths problem
+      Given a :term:`graph` with :term:`weights <weight>` or distances on the :term:`edges <edge>`, and a designated start :term:`vertex` :math:`s`, find the shortest path from :math:`s` to every other vertex in the graph.
+      One algorithm to solve this problem is :term:`Dijkstra's algorithm`.

    singly linked list
       A :term:`linked list` implementation variant where each list